Wobble Cushions and wiggle seats can help your child with attention, staying seated, core strength, or balance. Get the best wobble cushions for 2022!

-Most wobble cushions, wiggle seats, and balance discs offer the same disc shape with air, or in some cases gel inside, to give the body a chance to move around while seated.
-Depending on your child’s preferences and exactly what your main goal is with this simple seat, you’ll want to consider the best option for your child:
+Most wobble cushions and wiggle seats offer the same disc shape with air, or in some cases gel inside, to give the body a chance to move around while seated.
+All of the wobble seats, except the one with gel, come with a small hand pump to blow it up.

 1. The Spiky Wiggle Seat – This is probably the most widely used and what we’ve been using in our home for the last month.
 My older two sons, ages 8 and 6, often are negotiating (that’s putting it nicely) who gets to have it for which meal.
 My older son has no major sensory issues, but loves sitting on it.
-He doesn’t have the best core strength though, so it’s a good thing.
+He doesn’t have the best core strength though, so sitting on the inflatable cushion is a good thing.

 What’s funny is, when we got ours, Isaac’s eyes were lit up with so much anticipation as I unpacked the box, he looked like he might burst.
 All because he could tell just by looking at it that his body was going to L-O-V-E it!

 3. Wobble Cushion with Gel – Offering a totally smooth surface and a different feeling when sat upon, your child may prefer the “squish-ier” texture of this seat filled with gel instead of air.
+No air pump needed.
 A version for teens is available too.

 5. Two Sided Wiggle Seat – Not sure which type of cushion your child will like best, this one has the best of both worlds.
 One side has textured, rounded spikes and the other has smooth bumps.

 Now you know what a wiggle seat or wobble cushion is and how to use it!
 How could it benefit your child the most… during dinner, while playing a game of Go Fish with the family, or maybe when they’re doing homework?
 Let us know in the comments.